What is the Supplemental Coverage Option (SCO) Insurance?

 - Revenue Protection with the Harvest Price Exclusion

-The Federal Government pays 65% of the premium cost for SCO.
+The Federal Government now pays 80% of the premium cost for SCO due to the OBBBA.

 How Do I Buy SCO Crop Insurance?